 Frequently Asked Questions

-I've been chosen to be in the Post Census Review – what is this?
+I've been selected in the Post Census Review – what is this?

 This is an important national survey that is conducted after every Census.
 This survey helps us determine how many people were counted more than once, or were missed in the Census, and is used to improve estimates of Australia’s population.
 It is vital that we get these numbers right to improve planning for Australia’s future, including where schools, hospitals and other services are needed.